-If you have decided to have breast reduction surgery, you are probably feeling some mixed emotions.
-On the one hand, you’re likely relieved that the pain and discomfort associated with large breasts will soon be coming to an end and you will soon have breasts that are more comfortable to live with and better accentuate your silhouette.
+If you have made the decision to have breast reduction surgery, you are probably feeling some mixed emotions.
+It may give you a sense of excitement knowing the pain and discomfort associated with large breasts will soon be coming to an end and you will be much more comfortable.
 At the same time, you may be feeling some anxiety about your impending procedure, especially if this is the first time you are having surgery.

 Surgery can take a toll on your body.
 The healthier you are before surgery, the faster you will recover.
-Try to take the weeks before surgery to increase exercise, eat healthy, take your vitamins and supplements, drink a lot of water and cut down on alcohol.
+Try to take the weeks before surgery to increase exercise, eat healthy, take your vitamins and supplements, drink a lot of water, and cut down on alcohol.

 If You Smoke, It’s Time to Quit

-Ask Dr. Comizio
+Consult with Dr. Comizio

 Dr. Comizio is here to help you before, during, and after your breast reduction surgery.
 If you have questions about how to prepare for your procedure, please ensure to ask her during your consultation so she can review your pre and post-op instructions with you.
 Her team is always readily available to answer any questions – simply call the office and ask to speak with one of our knowledgeable staff about pre-surgery preparation tips at (973) 775-9248.